Skip to main content

 Install and Platform

 This guide assumes we're on Windows and COSMOS is installed in C:\COSMOS.
-Adjust scripts and paths as necessary to match your platform and COSMOS installation directory.
+On Mac or Linux, change openc3.bat to openc3.sh and adjust paths as necessary to match your installation directory.

 1. Before creating your own configuration you should uninstall the COSMOS Demo so you're working with a clean COSMOS system.
 Click the Admin button and the PLUGINS tab.
 Then click the Trash can icon next to openc3-cosmos-demo to delete it.
 When you go back to the Command and Telemetry Server you should have a blank table with no interfaces.